gkellogg/gkellogg.github.io/_posts/2009-10-26-rspec-soft-failure-for-pending-test-cases.md

 categories:
   - Ruby
 ---
-Recently, I&#8217;ve been playing with RSpec to run [RDFa test cases](http://github.com/msporny/rdfa-test-suite).
+Recently, I've been playing with RSpec to run [RDFa test cases](http://github.com/msporny/rdfa-test-suite).
 The suite has accepted and unreviewed test cases.
 My general way of testing is to parse the suite, and run each test through a generated spec as follows:

     test_cases.each do |tc|
       specify "test #{tc.name}" do